-A fragmented view of the the who, what, when, where, and how of user access, along with limited visibility into privileged users and service accounts, can put an organization at risk of breach.
+A fragmented view of the who, what, when, where, and how of user access, along with limited visibility into privileged users and service accounts, can put an organization at risk of a breach.
 It creates an uneven security posture and ultimately an unknown attack surface because we don’t know what we don’t know.
-Layer on top of this the challenge that emerges when you have users with multiple accounts, apps in the cloud, on prem and more.
+Layer on top of this the challenge that emerges when you have users with multiple accounts, apps in the cloud, on-premise, and more.

 To solve this challenge?
 Most security teams roll up their sleeves and take on the laborious manual process of trying to knit it all together across multiple tools, in order to try to get a better understanding of user activity across all of their security solutions.

 Clearly this isn’t scalable, nor is it rewarding for your analysts to be working through this process manually.
 It makes the process highly inefficient and prohibits the team from responding to incidents rapidly, in addition to potentially negatively impacting audits and compliance.
 So, the business case for gaining holistic visibility across platforms in an automated manner is an easy one to make as long as it’s not a science project to get there.

 For fashion retailer Charlotte Russe, gaining visibility and being able to more quickly respond to threats was a priority.
 They recently implemented Preempt to great effect: they are able to respond to security incidents two to three times faster than before.
 With increased visibility and controls they can more efficiently run security and have a more effective framework for detecting, responding to, and resolving threats.
 Listen to them talk more about it here.